-Within 2 days after the effective date of this AD: Revise the Limitations Section of the existing AFM to include the information specified in figure 1 to paragraph (g) of this AD.
-This may be done by inserting a copy of figure 1 to paragraph (g) of this AD into the existing AFM.
+(1) Within 2 days after the effective date of this AD: Revise the Limitations Section of the existing AFM to include the information specified in figure 1 to paragraph (g)(1) of this AD.
+This may be done by inserting a copy of figure 1 to paragraph (g)(1) of this AD into the Limitations Section of the existing AFM.

-Figure 1 to paragraph (g) - AFM Limitations Revision
+Figure 1 to paragraph (g)(1) - AFM Limitations Revision

-(Required by AD 2022-03-05)
+(Required by AD 2022-04-05)

-Approaches and Landings in the Presence of Radio Altimeter 5G C-Band Interference

-Dispatching or releasing to airports, and approaches or landings on runways, in U.S. airspace in the presence of 5G C-Band wireless broadband interference as identified by NOTAM is prohibited (NOTAMs will be issued to state the specific airports or approaches where the radio altimeter is unreliable due to the presence of 5G C-Band wireless broadband interference).
+Radio Altimeter 5G C-Band Interference, Approach, Landing, and Go-Around The following limitations are required for dispatch or release to airports, and approach, landing, and go-around on runways, in U.S. airspace in the presence of 5G C-Band wireless broadband interference as identified by NOTAM (NOTAMs will be issued to state the specific airports or approaches where the radio altimeter is unreliable due to the presence of 5G C-Band wireless broadband interference).